saforem2/chunkwm/README.md

 ports that can be added locally.
 If someone is interested in maintaining ports in the official repository, they are free to do so.

+The **chunkwm** port installs *chunkwm-core* together with *chunkwm-tiling* and *chunkwm-border*.
+Plugins to install can be modified through the *variants* system.

     git clone https://github.com/koekeishiya/portfiles /opt/koekeishiya/portfiles
     # add /opt/koekeishiya/portfiles to /opt/local/etc/macports/sources.conf

     sudo port -v selfupdate

-    # default variant: chunkwm +tiling +border
     sudo port install chunkwm

-    # copy sample config and launchd .plist file as specified in the final *port* notes
+    # copy sample config and launchd .plist file as specified in the final port notes

 #### Homebrew